Manishkannoujiya/Netflix_SQL_Project/README.md

 * Build efficient, reusable, and optimized SQL queries for scalable data exploration

 By achieving these objectives, the project intends to help stakeholders better understand Netflix’s content portfolio, identify opportunities for content curation, and support data-driven content strategy decisions.

+## Conclusions
+Through the systematic use of SQL-based data analysis, the project concludes that Netflix has maintained a broad and diverse catalog with a strategic emphasis on movie content.
+The platform continues to invest in drama,comedy,horror,Sci-Fi,romantic action & adventure etc. genres
+The patterns in release years demonstrate Netflix’s push for content growth in recent years, while the consistent duration patterns reflect alignment with conventional viewer habits.
+Overall, these insights highlight Netflix’s successful efforts to balance global reach with targeted genre investments, providing a data-backed perspective on its evolving content strategy.